 If you don’t want to go down this road, the second-best option is to try the Kuripe before buying it.
 In Arambol, where I live most of the year, it’s easy to buy pipes at the beach market.
 You can also easily find Kuripes in most psytrance festivals and hippie communities around the World.

 If you decide to buy it online, check the reviews.
-On Etsy, the most popular destination for this kind of product, the reviews are usually quite reliable.

 Nevertheless, remember: even if you go for the best-selling and best-reviewed Kuripe, you may end up finding your rapé pipe doesn’t perfectly fit you.